4 Tips to Decline an Interview Without Burning Bridges

 Be Direct and Honest

-Don’t make up excuses.
+When it comes to learning how to decline a job interview, the key thing to remember is be honest and don’t make up excuses.
 There’s no need to invent family emergencies or come up with a “it’s not you, it’s me” response.
-Instead, be upfront about your reasons for turning down the interview.
+Instead, be upfront about your reasons for why you want to decline an interview.

-If you frame the discussion in a polite and respectful way, you’ll create little danger of hurting any feelings.
+If you frame the discussion in a polite and respectful way, you’ll create little danger of hurting any feelings with a cancel job interview request.
 At the same time, remember that this is a professional setting.
 The HR staffers realize that you have other options — the fact that you’ve taken another job or have decided to pursue other opportunities won’t spark any emotional response.

 Finally, the company might be able to use your feedback to improve their recruiting.
 If they are losing candidates because competitors offer higher salaries, the firm can use that information to improve their pay structure.
 They will likely want the data.

-Providing a direct response doesn’t mean you need to veer into brutal honesty.
+Providing a direct response when you decline an interview doesn’t mean you need to veer into brutal honesty.
 Remain diplomatic in your response.
 Consider the feelings of the people on the other side of the exchange.

 Meanwhile, take steps to preserve their high opinion of you.
 They obviously saw something interesting in you — otherwise, they wouldn’t have invited you to the interview in the first place.
 A healthy and professional communication will ensure that this good feeling remains as you head off into the sunset.

-To stay polite, you’ll need to put some time and energy into your response.
+To stay polite with a cancel job interview request, you’ll need to put some time and energy into your response.
 It might seem like wasted effort, but a few extra minutes spent formulating a response will prevent you from sending something slapdash or regrettable.

 Keep Up Communication